-Are you a tenant having a Problem with a Neighbor?
-Here’s how to put their craziness to sleep
+Are you a tenant having problems with a Neighbor?
+Here’s how to put their craziness to sleep!

 Home.
 Home is where your heart is.
 This should be your sanctuary, where you leave all worries and concerns behind.
 But, what if this is where the issues lie?
 We all want to have neighbors that you can easily get along with.
 But it’s not always the case, in fact, you’ll probably a nasty neighbor or two in your lifetime.
 The best way to deal with this is by following a couple of tips in resolving issues to keep your home the best place to live.

 If something is bothering you, speak up and say something.
 You have to let your neighbors know what’s happening and how it makes you feel, but discuss it in a nice way and be prepared to compromise or offer help.
 Trying to make a point while being helpful will build and strengthen rapport with your neighbor.
 If you have not been on speaking terms with them since you’ve moved in, try to get to know them.
 You should establish a good relationship with your neighbor so that you’d both understand each other better and be mutually respectful and considerate.

 Present your neighbors with problems that you cannot tolerate and brings you discomfort.
 If they are unable to fix the problem right away, ask if they can do something that will temporarily ease the situation easier instead.
 Depending on what your concern is, offering help to your neighbors will simply make them amenable to responding to your request.

 Soundproof your walls